Bookitlab Core Facility Management Software

 Acknowledgments

-You are required to acknowledge the Keith Porter Imaging Facility in all publications and other forms of media.
+You are required to acknowledge the Keith R. Porter Imaging Facility in all publications and other forms of media.
 Include NSF MRI award information for the Leica SP5 (DBI-0722569) and FEI Nova NanoSEM 450 (DMR-1337727).
 Please consider authorship if the director or staff has contributed significantly to the development of your experimental design or publication.